abcd8/Eclipsed-spoofer/README.md

                                                      WELCOME TO ECLIPSE

 Eclipse is a kernel based spoofer.
-Works for most games, ex: fortnite,Call of duty: warzone , modern warefare, apex legends, and so on...
+Works for most games, ex: fortnite,Call of duty: warzone , modern warefare, apex legends, (maybe valorant) and so on...

                                                     ECLIPSE IS A LOADER TOO!